SAMU's homepage

 + 40% longer focal length

-+ Pretty small impact to image quality
++ Pretty small impact to image quality with high quality lenses

 Cons:

-+ Autofocus slows down and hunts easily
+- Autofocus slows down and hunts easily, or is completly lost

-+ Protruding lens elements cause compatibility issues
+- Protruding lens elements cause compatibility issues

 Kenko MC 7